appy385/flask-sample/README.md

 This means that EB CLI ignores files specified in .ebignore, and includes all other files.
 In particular, it includes uncommitted source files.

-To setup continuous seployment pipeline using AWS beanstalk and codepipeline.Follow the link https://aws.amazon.com/getting-started/tutorials/continuous-deployment-pipeline/
+To setup continuous deployment pipeline using AWS beanstalk and code pipeline.
+Follow the link:- https://aws.amazon.com/getting-started/tutorials/continuous-deployment-pipeline/